If you love a low-effort crusty bread, you won't find anything better than a no knead dutch oven bread!

 Just remember: this is not meant to be a tightly controlled dough, so even if it's a little lumpy or imperfect or messy, that's absolutely okay.

+It's an easy homemade bread recipe.
 As long as it tastes great, that's what really matters.

 Ingredient Notes

-You only need four ingredients to make this no knead bread!
+You only need four ingredients to make this no-knead bread!
 See recipe card (at the end of the post) for quantities.

 - All-Purpose Flour - I use King Arthur Baking Company's all purpose flour which has a higher protein content (closer to bread flour) than other brands of flour.
 If you're using a grocery store brand of flour, you may get better results using their bread flour.